freeman91/cashflow/README.md

   - mortgage
   - real estate
   - vehicles (each vehicle is a separate account)
+  - etc
-- Create Recurring items for each transaction that happens with some frequency
+- Create Recurring items for frequent transactions
   - expenses
   - incomes
   - paychecks
-  - repayments (Loan/mortgage repayment transactions)
+  - repayments (Loan/mortgage repayments)
 - When you spend or earn money create the appropriate transaction
   - expenses
   - incomes